 You may feel a sense of pressure to act quickly and action what the email says.
 This is a scammer’s tactic to make you act without thoroughly thinking your actions through.

-If you’d like tailored advice from experts, contact IDCARE, Australia's national identity and cyber support service, on 1300 432 273.
-Alternatively, you can visit their .
+You can also contact IDCARE, Australia's national identity and cyber support service, on 1300 432 273 or their .